UCF/Athena-Framework/README.md

 ## Requirements
 - jQuery
+- Tether

 ## Supported Browsers
 - See "browserslist" in package.json.
-This project is not currently being developed with IE9/10 support.